 Infographics: a visual presentation of a given topic packed with as much information as we can manage.
 TARGET PERSONA - Bob, Monica, and Carl.
 Because who doesn't like a great infographic?

 This Blog: the blog is for anybody and everybody.
 Sure, certain posts are targeted more towards a specific persona, but we want as many people to find and read our stuff as possible.
 Our content is well organized and structured, so people will find their way to whatever interests them!

 Be There When Potential Customers Need You

-And that's it - there's your snapshot into our social selling ideology.
-Hopefully, you're off an running with your own strategy but if you have questions, we're always around!
+And that's it - there's your snapshot into our social selling strategy.
+Hopefully, you're off and running with your own strategy but if you have questions, we're always around!